eduquiroz22/my-portfolio/README.md

   Performed simulations using random positions of stars to generate over 1.5 million observations and estimate the probability of false positives for our crossmatch algorithm.

 - **Tools Used**:
-  Python, NumPy, Web scraping for data collection, statistical analysis.
+  Python, Pandas, NumPy, multiprocessing package, custom binary search implementation.

 ---

 ### **[Simulation of False Positives for Image-Based Method](link_to_project9)**

 - **Objective**:
-  Simulate false positives in image-based observations to refine our methodology for identifying radio-emitting stars using randomized star positions within observation areas.
+  Simulate the likelihood of false positives in an image-based search method by randomizing star positions within irregular observation areas.

 - **Achievements**:
-  Improved the false positive estimation method by generating simulated observations and identifying potential false positives, contributing to a more reliable detection method.
+  Performed simulations with randomized star positions to generate over 1.5 million observations and identifying potential false positives.
+This contributed to a more reliable and robust detection method for radio-emitting stars in image-based searches.

 - **Tools Used**:
-  Python, Astropy, Web scraping, simulation techniques.
+  Python, Pandas, Numpy, Web scraping.

 ---